 5. Personal Development & Learning

-Personal development is the lifelong commitment to growth.
+Personal development is a lifelong commitment to growth.
 It includes formal education, new skills, and emotional maturity.
 Investing in learning improves adaptability and opportunity.

 - Set concrete goals like completing a course by a specific date.